savieee/3D-printed-valve/README.md

 * M104 S235		# temperature to 235	# wait for temperature to reach 235
 * g0 f150 e1000		# extrude 1000 mm of filament with speed of 150 	# 1000 is the max length that can be sent one time

+## Alternative to extruded tubing
+An off-the-shelf tubing(5236K203, McMaster-Carr, https://www.mcmaster.com/5236K203/) can also be used to fabricate the bistable device since the nozzle might not be available for purchase/fabrication.

 ## Assembly of 3D printed valve
-Once you have all the components, we will investigate assembly process.
-You will need following tools for the assembly process (Figure 2A).
+Once you have all the components, we will investigate the assembly process.
+You will need the following tools for the assembly process (Figure 2A).
 *	Flush cutter
 *	Superglue
 *	Twizers